Valieasr, Lorestan

-Valieasr (وليعصر) (Note: Also romanized as Valīe‘aşr) is a village in Jayedar-e Jonubi Rural District of Bala Geriveh District, Pol-e Dokhtar County, Lorestan province, Iran, serving as capital of the district.
-It was previously the capital of Jayedar Rural District (Note: Renamed Jayedar-e Shomali Rural District) of the Central District.
-The previous capital of the rural district was the village of Sarab Hammam (now a city).
+Valieasr (وليعصر) (Note: Also romanized as Valīe‘aşr) is a village in Jayedar-e Jonubi Rural District of Bala Geriveh District in Pol-e Dokhtar County, Lorestan province, Iran, serving as capital of the district.
+It was previously the capital of Jayedar Rural District (Note: Renamed Jayedar-e Shomali Rural District) in the Central District after its original capital, the village of Sarab Hammam, was converted to a city.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,065 in 220 households, when it was in Jayedar Rural District of the Central District.
 The following census in 2011 counted 430 people in 110 households.
 The 2016 census measured the population of the village as 975 people in 276 households.

-In 2023, the village was separated from the district in the formation of Bala Geriveh District, and transferred to Jayedar-e Jonubi Rural District created in the new district.
+In 2023, the rural district was renamed Jayedar-e Shomali Rural District, and the village was separated from it in the formation of Bala Geriveh District.
+Valieasr was transferred to Jayedar-e Jonubi Rural District created in the new district.